Ovid/Search-Typesense/CONTRIBUTING.md

     prove -rl t

-If you wish to run tests against a Typesense server:
+If you wish to run tests against a Typesense server and you have docker installed (or you can set up Typesense any way you want, but ensure it's running on port 7777 with an API key of 777):

     docker run                           \
           -p 7777:8108 -v/tmp:/data      \